SumoLogic/sumologic-kubernetes-collection/docs/troubleshoot-collection.md

 Check if an [ingest budget][ingest_budgets] limit is hit.

-If it is, there will be `budget.exceeded` messages from Sumo in Fluentd or Otelcol logs, similar to the following:
+If it is, there will be `budget.exceeded` messages from Sumo in OpenTelemetry Collector logs, similar to the following:

 ```console
 2022-04-12 13:47:17 +0000 [warn]: #0 There was an issue sending data: id: KMZJI-FCDPN-4KHKD, code: budget.exceeded, status: 200, message: Message(s) in the request dropped due to exceeded budget.